31 Simple Ways to Relieve Stress will help you navigate your way out of the stormy seas of your mind and get you back to calm waters.

 Find a cozy spot in your home and wrap yourself in a sentimental blanket from someone you love.
 Look through old photographs of happy times and remember the faces of your loved ones during those special times.

-Relieve Stress Tip #6 – Quiet your mind.
+Simple Ways to Relieve Stress #6 – Quiet your mind.

 Buy yourself some noise-canceling headphones to have on hand if your home is noisy.
 Breathe in and out deeply.
 Get completely quiet.
 You can find noise-canceling headphones here on Amazon.